Shandriuk/email_service/README.md

      #### If the mailing has already been done, a list of sent letters with additional information will also be displayed

-  # 5. The mailing starts at midnight.
+  # 5. The mailing starts at 11 (UTC+3).
 Use the following command to launch the available mailing today
    - activate_mailing/
      - GET - return list of not started mailing
      - POST - starting all available today mailing